 A contrast flow visualizes blood flow velocities - per frame or as a run average.
 The color legend can be adapted to magnify differences in velocity.

-A vector field uses arrows to visualize speed and direction of blood moving within the aneurysm sac and parent vessel.
+A vector field uses arrows to visualize speed and direction of blood moving within the aneurysm sac

 The following parameters are automatically measured within the region of interest defined: